Loyola University New Orleans

-With three locations on New Zealand's North Island, Massey University accommodates students from all subject areas interested in studying in the heart of culture and arts (Wellington), an international harbor city (Auckland), or a parklike campus environment (Palmerston North).
+With three locations on New Zealand's North Island, Massey University accommodates students from all subject areas interested in studying in the heart of culture and arts (Wellington), an international harbor city (Albany a northern suburb of Auckland), or a parklike campus environment (Palmerston North).

 Massey University is one of New Zealand's largest universities with more than 36,000 students studying across the University's campuses, including about 4,000 International Students from more than 100 countries each year.
 International students are invited to participate in the wide variety of student organizations, ranging from political and artistic to religious, cultural, athletic and academic.
 Looking for something unique?
 Join the Massey University Rugby Club, open to males and females and all skill levels.